Relocation guide

 The river orientation

-Most coastal-BC residents underestimate how much the Fraser River shapes daily life in Fort Langley.
+The Fraser River shapes daily life in Fort Langley more than coastal-BC newcomers often expect.
 The dyke trail is the daily-recreation default; seasonal flooding awareness is real (most of the village sits well above the floodplain, but the river-adjacent acreage is in flood-construction-level zones); the marina and small-craft boating are easy weekend defaults.
-Coming from Vancouver or the coastal-BC suburbs, buyers often expect the river to be background and find it’s foreground.
+Coming from Vancouver or the coastal suburbs, buyers often expect the river to be background and find it’s foreground.

 Surrounding 15-Minute Drive Options